-During the seventh and eighth reporting periods, OPD completed and trained its personnel on several critical internal investigations-related directives, most notably General Order M-3, Complaints Against Departmental Personnel or Procedures; the Internal Investigation Procedure Manual (Training Bulletin Index Numbers V-T.1 and V-T.2); the Internal Affairs Policy and Procedure Manual (including Policies 05-01 through 05-04); and the Departmental Discipline Policy (Training Bulletin Index Number V-T) and Discipline Matrix.
+During the seventh and eighth reporting periods, OPD completed and trained its personnel on several critical internal investigations-related directives, most notably General Order M-3, Complaints Against Departmental Personnel or Procedures; the Internal Investigation Procedure Manual (Training Bulletin Index Numbers V-T.1 and V-T.2); the Internal Affairs Policy & Procedure Manual (including Policies 05-01 through 05-04); and the Departmental Discipline Policy (Training Bulletin Index Number V-T) and Discipline Matrix.

 During the ninth reporting period, the IMT conducted an extensive assessment of OPD's internal investigations process and the Internal Affairs Division.
 This review included the assessment of hundreds of internal investigation files; interviews with complainants; listening to tapes of IAD investigator conversations with complainants; observing IAD operations; on-site testing of whether officers had complaint forms in their cars or on their persons; visits to locations throughout the city to see whether complaint forms and brochures were available to the public; and numerous interviews and conversations with IAD investigators, command staff, and other OPD personnel.

-Our observations and analysis revealed that OPD's system for investigating complaints of misconduct has vastly improved, although OPD was not yet in compliance with most of the NSA's tasks related to internal investigations.
-The IMT will begin another comprehensive review of the tasks related to IAD during the upcoming reporting period.
+Our observations and analysis revealed that OPD's system for investigating complaints of misconduct had vastly improved, although OPD was not yet in compliance with most of the NSA's tasks related to internal investigations.
+As discussed below, OPD continues to improve in these areas

-During the tenth reporting period, the IMT met with IAD and OIG to discuss in more detail the IMT's positive observations regarding more recent internal investigations as well as some of the ongoing problems the IMT has observed in its continuing review of internal investigations.
+During the tenth reporting period, the IMT met with IAD and OIG to discuss in more detail the IMT's positive observations regarding more recent internal investigations, as well as some of the ongoing problems the IMT has observed in its continuing review of internal investigations.

 Also during the tenth reporting period, OPD revised its Discipline Policy and Discipline Matrix based on concerns that, as originally crafted, it was overly punitive.
 In addition, OPD proposed a series of changes to General Order M-3 and to its internal investigations policies and procedures.
-During the current reporting period, the IMT committed substantial time and effort working closely with OPD and Plaintiffs' Attorneys to help them reach agreement on these policies and procedures as well as related modifications to the Settlement Agreement.
-The IMT and the parties worked to address OPD's legitimate concerns regarding the internal investigations policies while ensuring that the revised policies and Settlement Agreement remain consistent with the policing field's best practices and the Settlement Agreement's goals.
-With the exception of one area, timelines for completing internal investigations of misconduct, the IMT agrees with the modifications agreed to by Plaintiffs' Attorneys and OPD.
+The IMT committed substantial time and effort working closely with OPD and Plaintiffs' Attorneys to help them reach agreement on these policies and procedures as well as related modifications to the Settlement Agreement.

+4 The paraphrased reiterations of the Settlement Agreement provisions in no way alter the requirements of the Settlement Agreement.

-During the current reporting period, the IMT conducted a review of cases IAD had closed as "service" or "no MOR (Manual of Rules) violation" complaints, and worked with IAD to improve its ability to ensure misconduct complaints are not incorrectly closed without sufficient investigations or proper findings.
+During the eleventh reporting period, the IMT conducted a review of cases IAD had closed as "service" or "no MOR (Manual of Rules) violation" complaints, and worked with IAD to improve its ability to ensure misconduct complaints are not incorrectly closed without sufficient investigations or proper findings.
 Subsequent to the IMT's review, IAD audited and reopened many cases that it determined had been incorrectly closed as service complaints or "no MOR" cases.
-In addition, during this reporting period and at OPD's request, the IMT conducted a brief review of the IAD intake process and recommended measures to improve the efficiency and efficacy of IAD's intake unit.
+In addition, at OPD's request, the IMT conducted a brief review of the IAD intake process and recommended measures to improve the efficiency and efficacy of IAD's intake unit.

-These activities are part of the IMT's larger effort, described in our last report, to assist OPD's efforts at improving its misconduct investigations and attaining compliance with the NSA.
-The IMT has continued routinely to attend IAD's weekly meetings with the Chief (the existence of the meetings is a notable achievement in itself), offering assistance and insight regarding specific investigations and emerging trends.
-The IMT continues to conduct ad hoc reviews of OPD completed investigations and to communicate any significant problems or trends to OPD.
-We have worked closely not only with OIG but also with IAD regarding development of review protocols and revision of IAD-related policies with the aim of ensuring that there is clarity regarding exactly what the NSA requires for compliance and whether OPD is on the right track to achieve compliance.
+These activities are part of the IMT's larger effort to assist OPD's efforts at improving its misconduct investigations and attaining compliance with the NSA.
+During this reporting period, the IMT continued to attend IAD's weekly meetings with the Chief, offering assistance and insight regarding specific investigations and emerging trends.
+The IMT also continues to conduct ad hoc reviews of OPD completed investigations and to communicate any significant problems or trends to OPD.
+We have worked closely not only with OIG, but also with IAD regarding development of review protocols and revision of IAD-related policies with the aim of ensuring that there is clarity regarding exactly what the NSA requires for compliance and whether OPD is on the right track to achieve compliance.